 This blog post will be the first on a series of posts examining my thoughts on the current state of DevOps and what I think we can do to improve.

-If we do a quick seek search on DevOps you’d notice that most advertisements focus on infrastructure, some may mention message brokering, and surprisingly some advertisements mention “Strong exposure to Blockchain/Crypto world”.
+If we do a quick job search on the term DevOps you’d notice that most advertisements focus on infrastructure, some may mention message brokering, and surprisingly some advertisements mention “Strong exposure to Blockchain/Crypto world”.

-What’s a surprise to me is that none of these advertisements actually mention anything related to application level problems.
+It’s surprising that none of these advertisements actually mention anything related to application level problems.
 One of the most important elements of DevOps is the ability to release changes to our users sustainably and regularly.
-That is, releasing enough that they are able to experiment but not too much that we may anger them.
+That is, releasing enough that they are able to experiment but not too much that we may confuse them.

 A proficient way to gain confidence is to spend time on test automation.
 I find there’s little point setting up a sophisticated CI/CD pipeline that does post-deploy test runs, build-time test runs, test which are divided into different sub-sets, or scheduled tests on a live environment when our test suite is insufficient to start with.